crescent-network/crescent/docs/whitepapers/marketmaker/scoring.md

-## Abstract
+# Abstract

-This program is for off-chain evaluation of market maker performance from on-chain data stored in Crescent Network
+The scoring system is for off-chain evaluation of market maker performance from on-chain data stored in Crescent Network

 # Concepts